xiaofen9/xiaofen9.github.io/_pages/about.md

 Recent News
 ====
+* Feb 1, 2021.
+I will re-join Google as a summer intern working on application security.

 * Dec 10, 2020.
 One paper accepted to USENIX Security 2021.

+* Nov 15, 2020.
+Our work was nominated as "Most Innovative Research" at Pwnie Award.

 * Jul 8, 2020.
 One paper accepted to DEFCON 2020.
 Only very few talks are invited, cheers!